 Hazelmere Pumpkin Patch

-The Hazelmere Pumpkin Patch is located at Gabriel farms and is a popular fall attraction in South Surrey.
+The Hazelmere Pumpkin Patch is located at Gabriel Farms and is a popular fall attraction in South Surrey.
 The farmers at Hazelmere grow a wide variety of different pumpkins, perfect for carving, colourful displays, and pumpkin pie!
-Admission includes a hayride to the field, a mini corn maze, access to the farm animal interaction areas and the play areas.
+Admission includes a hayride to the field, a mini corn maze, access to the farm animal interaction areas, and the play areas.
+Hazelmere Pumpkin Patch in Surrey is open on Thanksgiving Monday.

 Hazelmere Pumpkin Patch Surrey is located at 18507 20th Ave

-Admission: $7.50 per person (aged 2 and under are free).
+Admission: $10 per person on weekends and $7.50 on weekdays (under 2 are free).
 Admission does not include a pumpkin.
 Pumpkins are sold by size and weight.

 Metro Vancouver: Langley Pumpkin Patches